Natasa-C/Surgical-mask-detection/documentation.md

 ## [2] .WAV file spectrogram and feature extraction

 A spectrogram is a visual way of representing the signal strength, or “loudness”, of a signal over time at various frequencies present in a particular waveform.
 Every audio signal consists of many features from which we must extract the characteristics that are relevant to the problem we are trying to solve.
 The spectral features (frequency-based features) are obtained by converting the time-based signal into the frequency domain using the Fourier Transform.

 The functions used to extract the features come, mainly, from ```librosa.feature``` library.

 The features are extracted in separate directories for the raw data and for the clean data and stored in .csv files.
-The general features are stored separately from the mfcc values.
+By making this, I reduced the preprocessing time: instead of extracting the features every time I run the script, I extract them once, at the first running, and store them in .csv files.
+At the next execution, I will use the data already extracted, so I reduce the feature extraction time expenses as long as I do not want to extract more features, case in which I have to rerun the script and extract the desired data.
+The general features are stored separately from the mfcc values  to make the loading of the extracted data more intuitive and more flexible regarding the number of features extracted.

 Resources:
 - [librosa.feature] https://librosa.github.io/librosa/feature.html